-The DCM-2 Feedback display is an illuminated, numerical readout showing the actuator's position as a percentage of full travel.
+The DCM-3 Feedback display is an illuminated, numerical readout showing the actuator's position as a percentage of full travel.
 This display is viewed through a tempered glass window in the electronics compartment.
-There are also two LEDs visible-a red LED which indicates the open position of a valve (or final control element) and a green LED which indicates the closed position.
+There are also two configurable LEDs visible-a red LED and a green LED.

-The DCM-2 display has been calibrated at the factory and should not require any further adjustments.
+The DCM-3 display has been calibrated at the factory and should not require any further adjustments.